beacoder/gptel-cpp-complete/README.md

 Clone the repository and add it to your load path:

-(add-to-list 'load-path "/path/to/cpp-ai-complete")
+(add-to-list 'load-path "/path/to/gptel-cpp-complete")
-(require 'cpp-ai-complete)
+(require 'gptel-cpp-complete)

-Enable for C++
-(add-hook 'c++-mode-hook #'cpp-ai-complete-mode)

-Or enable per-buffer:

-M-x cpp-ai-complete-mode